Traneptora/grimoire/_posts/2015-07-30-guards-and-wards.markdown

 **Range**: Touch

-**Components**: V, S, M (burning incense, a small measure of brimstone and oil, a knotted string, a small amount of umber hulk blood, and a small silver rod worth at least 10 gp)
+**Components**: V, S, M (burning incense, a small measure of brimstone and oil, a knotted string, a small amount of umber hulk blood, and a small silver rod worth at least 10gp)

 **Duration**: 24 hours